puli/docs.puli.io/web-assets.rst

       prod    copy    /var/www/prod/static    /%s

-All resources are installed in the default target by default (unless you passed a specific target to ``puli web add``, as you will learn in the next section).
+All resources are installed in the default target by default (unless you passed a specific target to ``puli asset map``, as you will learn in the next section).
 When you move your application to the staging server, you can change the default target before installing your resources: